 March 19–May 2, 2021

-We regret that, due to the latest lockdown in Oslo, the exhibition will not be open to the public before 12th April.
+We regret that, due to the latest lockdown in Oslo, the exhibition remains closed to the public.

 In the meantime we are making some works available to view online - please see here.

 Kunsthall Oslo is very pleased to present Death to the Curator, a collaboration with 15 artist-run initiatives from the Nordic region, plus one from Addis Ababa.
 The project consists of a public exhibition of newly commissioned and existing works—large-scale silkscreen prints, sculptures, textiles, video, performance—as well as an installation of Unboxing - the Goodiepal collection and the launch of an ambitious publication with contributions from all of the collaborators plus additional texts.
 There will also be a "distributed conference"—under the conditions imposed by the pandemic—with live online contributions from around the region.